nohli/responsive_navigation_bar/README.md

 * Optional: Blurred background (`backgroundBlur`) from the top of the navigation bar to the bottom of the screen
 * By default shows text on selected button (and resizes all buttons), this can simply be disabled via: `showActiveButtonText = false`
 * Only StatelessWidgets
-* Compatible with Flutter for iOS, Android, Web and macOS

 * How to make the `bottomNavigationBar` float above the `Scaffold`'s body:
 ```